 - Assessment/diagnosis of ADHD with detailed executive functioning analysis and personalized goal-setting plan for use in therapy or coaching.

 I offer a free 15-minute consultation to discuss your questions and what assessment plan fits your needs.
+I have very limited availability for assessments.

 Don’t take my word for it – here’s what my clients have shared: